 - Repeat the caption or surrounding text.

-- Add alt text to purely decorative images (see below).
+- Add alt text to purely decorative images.

-Some images don't convey information and should have an empty alt text attribute (alt="").
+Some images don't need alt text.
 This applies to:

-- Decorative images that add no new information (e.g., a stock photo used for visual appeal).
+- Decorative images that add no new information.

 - Images where the information is already fully described in the surrounding text.

-Before you hit publish, quickly run through these questions:
+Before you hit publish, run through these questions:

 - Does the description start with the most important information?